About me

 I am an environmental marine scientist and scientific diver with a tendency to challenge anything that is too good to be true.

-At the moment I teach statistical analysis and data presentation using R, aquatic zoology, oceanography, environmental issues, diving and tropical marine ecology.
-I lead the MSc in Environmental Change, Monitoring and Management, teach on the Marine Biology Programme, lead the Malaysia Diving Field Trip and act as the University Diving Officer.
+At the moment I teach statistical analysis and data presentation using R and a module on the Anthropocene.
+I also participate in field trips to Millport in Scotland and to Mallorcal.
+I lead the MSc in Environmental Change, Monitoring and Management, teach on the Marine Biology Programme, lead the Egypt Diving Field Trip and act as the University Diving Officer.
 According to google I have published about 50 scientific works over the years on a variety of topics including the eyes of mesopelagic shrimps, marine management, decapods, artificial reefs, MPAs, krill and the mismanagement of fisheries around Chagos.
 My claims to fame are having had the word “Bollocks” published in nature and having been told off in the same journal for criticising international marine scientists for their lack of care over research into hydrothermal vents (something that concerns me to this day).

 wee-magnus_diver